Barcelona Pavilion: A Guide to Barcelona's Mies Van Der Rohe Pavilion - Pavello Mies Van Der Rohe.

 Pavelló Mies Van Der Rohe

-Av.
-Francesc Ferrer i Guàrdia 7
+Avinguda Francesc Ferrer i Guàrdia 7

 Parc de Montjuïc

-08038 Barcelona, España
+08038 Barcelona, España.

-Metro: Espanya (Red Line, L1) or (Green Line, L3)
+Metro: España (Red Line, L1) and (Green Line, L3)

 Web: www.miesbcn.com